IMPACT BY DESIGN

 PHASE 1: IDEATION & PROTOTYPING

 Phase 1 lowers the barrier to innovation.
-Students begin by exploring lived experiences, community observations, and partner briefs.
-They learn to understand needs, identify opportunities, and express ideas through quick, accessible prototypes.
+Students explore lived experiences, community observations, and partner briefs — including a visit to the CPAS community to understand their needs directly.
+They learn to identify opportunities and express ideas through quick, accessible prototypes.

 Prototyping can be done with any medium — paper models, cardboard rigs, digital mockups, Scratch, MakeCode, Micro:bit, or simple mechanical builds.
 Younger students receive additional support through our Stick'em partnership.